At a Glance

 Tailor Your CV: Make sure your CV highlights your experience with high-voltage substation commissioning.
 Include specific projects you've worked on, detailing your role and the equipment you handled, such as protection and control systems.

 Showcase Relevant Qualifications: If you have any certifications or training related to high-voltage systems, make sure to mention them.
-This could include any relevant courses or qualifications that demonstrate your expertise in the field.
+This could include specific courses or qualifications that demonstrate your expertise in the field.

 Highlight Problem-Solving Skills: In your application, provide examples of how you've successfully resolved technical issues during commissioning.
 This will show your ability to liaise effectively with construction and design teams, which is crucial for this role.